-The Department has issued proposals around the shape of an Intermediate Rent model including detail on funding, delivery and tenant eligibility and is seeking the views of interested parties.
+The Department issued proposals around the shape of an Intermediate Rent model including detail on funding, delivery and tenant eligibility to seek the views of interested parties.

 Intermediate Rent is a new supply of housing which intends to provide an additional rental choice for lower income households, providing secure, affordable, good quality, well-managed homes at below market rents.
 Intermediate Rent can provide a solution for households struggling to meet market rents, and those wishing to enter low cost home ownership in the future.

 The Department has commissioned research and analysis by the UK Collaborative Centre for Housing Evidence (CaCHE) around the need for a product of this kind in the NI housing market, the potential demand, and the mechanisms required to make a product viable to develop, deliver and live in.
-It is recommended that you read the consultation paper in conjunction with the CaCHE report, “Establishing an evidence base for the development of a viable intermediate rent model for the Northern Ireland housing market”.
-The report is published alongside this consultation.
+The CaCHE report, “Establishing an evidence base for the development of a viable intermediate rent model for the Northern Ireland housing market” was published alongside the consultation.